 You know who looks ugly when they trash an author?
 The person doing the trashing.
 Yes, I even mean people who trash Stephenie Meyer and E L James.
 Both Meyer and James are rich, rich, rich, and they both have devoted fan bases.
 Don’t you wish you could have that?
 The people who trash them try to cover it by saying they disapprove of elements of Meyer’s and James’s works, but the fact of the matter is that they’re trashing the authors, not the themes and plots and characters of the books.
 “Meyer is a hack” is about Meyer, not about her writing.

 I once read the first 10% of the first Twilight book because I wanted to know what the fuss was about.
 I didn’t see why people loved it, but I also didn’t see why people hated it.
 I didn’t finish it, didn’t read the rest, didn’t watch the movies, and have no opinion about the quality of the books.
 I know almost nothing about Meyer herself.
 Same with James.
 I didn’t read the 50 Shades books.
-I did watch the first movie because I do care about how those particular tropes played out.
-I wanted to be able to talk about them on social media, and I don’t much like talking about something I don’t know.
-So I’m not a fan.
+The point is, I’m not a fan.
 I gain nothing by defending them except my own self-respect.

 Dragging other authors down will not make it more likely for you to publish.
 It won’t make your readership bigger.
 It won’t net you more money.
 It will make you look like an asshole, and it will keep you from ever being read by that author’s fans.
 It may also make you a laughingstock on social media.

 Likewise, never, ever publicly trash a reviewer, whether pro or amateur.
 In general, be as civil as possible.
 Everything negative you say can and will come back to haunt you and may result in the end of your career.
-People listen, and they make up their minds about you, and that could be the difference between the publication of your manuscript and its rejection.
+People listen, and they make up their minds about whether you’re worth the trouble, and that could be the difference between the publication of your manuscript and its rejection.

 If you receive a rejection slip, do not write to the publishing company and insult them.
 Your prose isn’t as awesome, deathless, high-brow, important, amazing, incredible, or life-changing as you think it is.
 The people who read it aren’t ignorant hacks.
 If they don’t understand your message, you didn’t do a good job of writing it.
 And if you show yourself to be the poster child for the Dunning-Kruger Effect, don’t expect to ever publish.
 Publishing companies have lists that they put people on.
 “This person didn’t handle rejection well, behaved in an unprofessional way, and personally insulted staff members X, Y, and Z” is not a note you want appended to that publishing house’s file on you.
 Not to mention, they do, on occasion, talk to each other.
 If you want publishing houses to enter into a bidding war for your work, you better handle rejection as politely as possible first.